 Furthermore, until it was too late, [the conquistadores] failed to understand that many caciques gave fealty only as a temporary expedient, and that they intended to appeal to arms at the first opportunity […] Many mistakes could have been avoided had the [conquistadores] accurately appraised the character of the people with whom he had to deal.”

-Now, since the writing of Chamberlain’s book, new statistics and revision of the historical account of the Spanish conquest of the Aztec Empire (referred to by specialists as the Triple Alliance rather than the Aztec Empire).
+Now, since the writing of Chamberlain’s book, new statistics and revision of the historical account of the Spanish conquest of the Aztec Empire (referred to by specialists as the Triple Alliance rather than the Aztec Empire) has fleshed out his writings.
 Instead of a handful of Spaniards that brought down the Triple Alliance, it was a combination of Spanish forces and tens, if not hundreds, of thousands of indigenous soldiers from rival states that crushed the Triple Alliance.
 The vast majority of the indigenous soldiers were commanded by indigenous military officers.

 That the Spanish were able to put the empire of the Triple Alliance under its yoke so easily had more to do with the highly centralized structure of the Aztec state, rather than from any genius stemming from the Spanish aristocrats who helped depose Montezuma.
 The Spanish merely replaced the head of the Triple Alliance with one of their own, and the population accepted this change of events demurely.
 What is it about a highly centralized state that causes its people to be so accepting of hierarchy?
 Here I think it is pertinent to point out that the rulers of the Triple Alliance (and the intellectuals who worked with them) worked to present an image of the ruler as omnipotent.
 That is, the Triple Alliance was an executive state, and the lack of a system of checks and balances, as well as the Triple Alliances’ thirst for foreign wars and dragons to slay, served to solidify the centralized nature of the Triple Alliance.
 It must also be noted that the Triple Alliance is considered to be the first state to implement a system of compulsory education for every young person within its realm.